garfieldius/typo3-ci/README.md

 Have docker ready and run `make` to build all images.
 They are tagged as `garfieldius/typo3-ci:phpX-nodeY` by default.
-For local purposes, it may be easier to remove the username from the tag and/or change the image name tag.
+For local purposes, it may be easier to remove the username from the tag or change the image name tag.
 This can be done using the variable `IMAGE_TAG`.

 Example: the following command will build and push the images into a local